Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 Developing an annotated corpus of dataset mentions from scratch would not have been possible for this project, given that the Softcite dataset took several years of development and involved a total of 38 different human annotators.
 To train our dataset mention recognizer, we reused existing annotated corpus and re-annotated them to follow our guidelines.

 To tackle the sparsity problem, we could not take advantage of the full text versions of the annotated articles.
 The existing training data are sets of positive sentences with at least one dataset annotation.
-There is guarantee that the rest of these articles do not include other datasets and checking such a large amount of content is highly time-consuming.
+There is no guarantee that the rest of these articles do not include other datasets and checking such a large amount of content is highly time-consuming.
 To mitiguate this issue, we separated the task in two steps, the first one to identify the data sentences in a complete article, and the second one to spot dataset mentions in selected data sentences.